 This radio is a solid performer both in TX and RX.
 Super low noise floor on RX, that allows you to hear the weakest of stations.
 And the TX, second to none.
 I get plenty of unsolicited reports of excellent sounding audio from this rig (and I only thought that could be accomplished with a Kenwood).
 This radio has reintroduced me to Yaesu.
 So unless Kenwood can match or surpass the quality of the FT-2000, at, or close to the cost of the FT-2000, looks like my Kenwood days are over.
 Don't take my word for it(or what anyone else says) about this GREAT radio, Go to any reputable ham dealer, and operate the radio yourself.
 Once you get past all of the eye candy that this radio has to offer, you will find the performance of this rig is spectacular.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FT-2000.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Yaesu FT-2000.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FT-2000 might be around:
+Based on historic data, today's second-hand price of the Yaesu FT-2000 is around: